Measles: A Comprehensive Guide

 When to Seek Care

-Contact your healthcare provider immediately if you suspect measles exposure or notice early symptoms.
+If you suspect measles exposure or have symptoms, contact a healthcare provider or local public health department promptly before going to a clinic or emergency department, so they can help prevent exposure to others.
 The rash typically appears 3-5 days after initial symptoms begin.
 Watch for signs of complications like difficulty breathing, severe headache, or confusion.

 Some people also experience body aches and loss of appetite during measles infection.
 Diarrhea can occur, especially in young children.
 These additional symptoms usually improve as the rash develops and the body fights off the virus.